1 Introduction

 In 745 BC, Eratus, king of Argos, attacked and destroyed Asine, which had sided with the Spartans after a battle with them.
 [4]

-The Dryopians who lived in Asine fled to Lacedaemon and were given land on the coast of Messenia.
-[5]
+The Dryopians, who lived in Asine, fled to Lacedaemon and were given lands on the coast of Messenia.[5]

 3.1 Founding of Cleonae

-In 1251 BC, Atreus, son of Pelops, moved to Cleonae, about 20 km north-northwest of Midea, and founded the city.
+In 1251 BC, Atreus, son of Pelops, moved to Cleonae, about 20 km north-northwest of Mideia, and founded the city.
 [6]

-Atreus founded Cleonae around the time Heracles moved from Thebes to Tiryns, the former territory of Amphitryon, Heracles' father.
+Atreus moved from Mideia around the same time that Heracles moved from Thebes to Tiryns, the former territory of Amphitryon, Heracles' father.
 [7]

-Atreus's move is thought to have been caused by the return of Licymnius, who lived with Heracles in Thebes, to Midea, where Electryon, the father of Licymnius, lived.
+Atreus's move is thought to have been caused by Licymnius, who lived with Heracles in Thebes, returning to Mideia, where Electryon, the father of Licymnius, lived.

 In 1243 BC, Heracles attacked and killed two sons of Actor, Ceatas and Eurytus, in Cleonae, on their way from Hyrmina in Eleia to Isthmus.
 [8]

-Atreus' father, Pelops, was the father of Lysidice (or Eurydice), the mother of Heracles' mother, Alcmena.
+Atreus' father, Pelops, was the father of Lysidice (or Eurydice), the mother of Alcmena, the mother of Heracles' mother.
 [10]

 In other words, Atreus was the brother of Heracles' grandmother.